 One must be mad to believe that we can make the world better, that we can save humanity or even a single life.
 It is unreasonable, irrational.
 But I am for that madness.

+Ironically, disparity can create unity.
+In “Acrobat on a Ball,” direct differences establish direct relationships.
+Don’t just sit there, she suggests, do something.
+Don’t just do something, he offers, sit there.
+Both matter.
 Moment by moment, we choose what to do and how to do it.
-How we balance those “whats” and “hows” to shape (or misshape) the core of our identity and the identities of those closest to us.
-Do we help bring the world together or do we build walls?
+Our “whats” and “hows” shape (or misshape) the core of our identity and the identities of those closest to us.
+Do we build amity or do we build walls?

-Looking at “Acrobat” during a re-read of my son Adam’s novel, We Can Save Us All (The Unnamed Press, 2018), published last month, and shortly after attending last month‘s opening reception in New York of two murals painted by my daughter Laini, I am moved by Picasso’s familial exchange.
-A wordless conversation excites his composition’s foreground.
-A similar exchange happens between the mother and daughter in White’s essay about the observation of a workaday challenge.
+Looking at “Acrobat” during a re-read of my son Adam’s novel, We Can Save Us All (The Unnamed Press, 2018), and shortly after attending the opening reception in New York of two murals painted by my daughter Laini, I am moved by Picasso’s familial exchange.
+Wordless conversations excite his carefully built composition.
+A related exchange happens between the mother and daughter in White’s essay about the observation of a workaday challenge.
 When a cherished “other” is being observed, it’s especially satisfying.
 Routines of creative development are inspired by labor, love, and a striving for excellence.
-I have watched such actions unfold many times in the lives of my children and in the lives of countless others.
-It never gets old.
+I’ve watched such actions unfold countless times in the lives of my children and in the lives of countless others.

 Picasso.
 Blue and Rose continues at the Musée d’Orsay (1 Rue de la Légion d’Honneur, Paris) through January 6, 2019.